qurusales/qurusales.github.io/_products/blinkedm.md

 ---

-The Quru Image Server, or QIS, is a truly wonderful product.
+Blink EDM is a truly wonderful product.